LemonPi/lemonpi.github.io/projects/portfolio/portfolio.md

 title: Engineering Design Portfolio
 permalink: /projects/portfolio/index.html
 ---
-The portfolio is a mandatory assignment for all first year Engineering Science students in which we are free
+The portfolio is a mandatory assignment for all first year Engineering Science students.
-to choose how to construct it.
-I strive to be robust, and my approach is to learn as many tools as possible while I am in school.
+We choose how we build it, and since I strive to be robust myself, learning as many tools as possible,
-Having no prior experience, I built this engineering portfolio manually with these goals in mind:
+I built this engineering portfolio manually with these goals in mind:
 - Learn all the tools involved in creating a website rather than just making a website
 - Explore designing for usability in terms of user-interface
 - Present my accomplishments in a robust, usable, and efficient way